Google Algorithm Update: December 2020 Core Update

 According to the data provided by SEMRush, Healthcare websites saw a massive fluctuation in traffic and rankings after the recent March 2019 Core Update.

 The website has also listed a few top losers and winners.
 We did an analysis of the top 3 losers and here is what we found:

-MyLVAD is listed as one of the top losers by SEMRush in the Health category.
+MyLVAD is listed as one of the top losers in the Health category according to SEMRush.
 The Medic Update hit this site quite badly in August 2018, and it seems like the latest March 2019 Core Update has also taken a significant toll.